-“The rainbow flag and the rainbow colours are really an affirmation of the LGBTIQ community and so people are really happy to be here,” she said.
+“The rainbow flag and the rainbow colours are really an affirmation of the LGBTIQ community and so people are really happy to be here.

 “And I’m really happy to see really young queer people really feeling proud and doing their bit.”

-A week earlier, queer Canberrans and supporters celebrated in the same street when it was announced that the ACT has recorded the highest “yes” vote of any state and territory in the postal survey, 74 per cent.
+A week earlier, queer Canberrans and supporters celebrated in the same street.
+They celebrated the announcement that the ACT recorded the highest “YES” vote of any state or territory.
+No one beat the ACT’s 74 per cent.

 QN Magazine | For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.